Mi Casa Es Su Casa

 This last photo shows my bedroom window and small bathroom window, as well as more plants around the walls of the house.
 A little gueco (our friends the house geckos) must live out here as well, because I saw him running along my window sill yesterday afternoon.
 There are no screens here, so I suppose he is free to come and go as he pleases, but he chose to leap into the tall plant by my window when I tried to take his picture.

 We also have a pair of Tropical Kingbirds that like the high tree branches just over the back garden wall or over the patio roof.
 They aren't too loud, though we hear them when the sun comes up.
-I haven't yet been able to get a picture of them, but will keep trying.
+I haven't yet been able to get a picture of them, but I'll keep trying.

 I'm not sure of the names of any of these plants, but they all seem to be pretty low maintenance.
 Everyone has them growing in their front porch yards or back courtyards, and they are also all around town in the parks and open spaces.
 It is very green and lush here, even in the middle of town, which we like a lot.